KevinOConnell7/Midterm_project_Shopping/README.md

 Code is in the MP-Shopping-Liat

-Order of file: 1.
+Order of Readme: 1.
 What is the application, 2.
 How to run Application, 3.
 Frontend, 4.
 Backend, 5.
 Screenshots from website, 6.
 Conclusion

 ---